 Because of their inherent boldness, slab fonts are good for logos and heading fonts.
 They can also be used for body copy, as we saw in a previous example, but this is a less frequent application.

-In the above example, we used Arvo in a bold cut as the heading font and Montserrat (again!) as the body copy font.
+In the above example, we combined Arvo in bold as the heading font and Montserrat (again!) as the body copy font.

 You can see how this pairing works in a book, as seen on this table of contents page.

 We classify “funky” fonts as bold, out-of-the-ordinary styles that add major visual impact.
-They usually evoke a particular feeling in a viewer due to their highly stylized look, and they’re paired with clean, sans-serif fonts for balance and hierarchy.
+They usually evoke a particular feeling in a viewer due to their highly stylized look and pair well with clean, sans-serif fonts for balance and hierarchy.

 While it can be tempting to go with a funky font, beware of using ones that are super trendy or that don’t match your brand personality.
 These types of fonts are never a good choice for body copy, so stick to using them in headers.

 In the above example, we used Arbutus as the heading copy, an edgy font.
-To balance out the complexity of Arbutus, it’s paired with Montserrat (Montserrat font pairings FTW!) in a regular cut.
+To balance out the geometric forms of Arbutus, it’s paired with Montserrat (Montserrat font combines with everything!) in a regular cut.

 See how this works on a website heading, where the button and “Featured Items” tag are in Montserrat, and the “This Week’s Arrivals” are in Arbutus.